0x5487/log/README.md

 # log
-It is a simple sturctured logging package  for Go.
+It is a simple structured logging package for Go.

 ## Features

 * easy and configurable
-* bulit-in some handlers
+* built-in some handlers
+* goroutine safe
 * allow to add default fields to every log.  ( ex.
 You maybe want to add `app_id` per each app or `env` per each environment)
 * colored text for console handler
 * trace duration
 * work with error interface
-* golang standard context is supported
+* Go standard context is supported

 ## handlers
 * console
 * gelf (graylog)
-* memory (unit test purpose)
+* memory (unit test)
 * discard (benchmark)

 ## Installation